ersheff/IMS322-Docs/docs/style-guide.md

 ### Image Compression, Resolution, and Organization

-All images used in your projects should be in the WebP format with a maximum resolution of 2200px in either dimension.
+All images used in your projects should be in WebP format with a maximum resolution of 2200px in either dimension.
 Use [Squoosh](https://squoosh.app) or another preferred image editing application that can export `.webp` files to prepare your images before adding them to your project.

 Store image files in an "images" folder to help keep the file browser organized.
-Keep in mind, this means that the folder name will need to be part of the path to the file.
+Remember, this means that the folder name will need to be included in the file path.

 _This:_